jlacasa/jlacasa.github.io/_pages/teaching.md

 **Workshops**
+- **Instructor, Workshop Series on Applied Mixed Models.
+Institute for Digital Agriculture and Advanced Analytics, Kansas State University.** (3 sessions of 2hr each) March 2025.
 - **Bayesian Modeling for Agricultural Data - 16th International Conference on Precision Agriculture, 2024.**
 - **An Introduction to Applied Statistics in R - 2021, 2022.**
   This workshop started in 2021 to help a group of curious undergraduate students and visiting scholars in our lab.
 They approached me and told me they wanted to learn R and statistics!
 So we met weekly to introduce R programming and refresh+advance concepts in statistics.